krzemienski/awesome-from-stars/README.md

 * [openai/jukebox](https://github.com/openai/jukebox): Code for the paper "Jukebox: A Generative Model for Music"
 * [dreemurrs-embedded/Jumpdrive](https://github.com/dreemurrs-embedded/Jumpdrive): Flash/Rescue SD Card image for PinePhone and PineTab.
 This is NOT a bootloader
 * [JumpFm/jumpfm](https://github.com/JumpFm/jumpfm): A file manager that lets you jump.
-* [jumpserver/jumpserver](https://github.com/jumpserver/jumpserver): An open-source PAM tool alternative to CyberArk.  广受欢迎的开源堡垒机。
+* [jumpserver/jumpserver](https://github.com/jumpserver/jumpserver): JumpServer is an open-source Privileged Access Management (PAM) tool that provides DevOps and IT teams with on-demand and secure access to SSH, RDP, Kubernetes, Database and RemoteApp endpoints through a web browser.
 * [mezbaul-h/june](https://github.com/mezbaul-h/june): Local voice chatbot for engaging conversations, powered by Ollama, Hugging Face Transformers, and  Coqui TTS Toolkit
 * [jupyter/jupyter](https://github.com/jupyter/jupyter): Jupyter metapackage for installation, docs and chat
 * [jupyterlab/jupyter-ai](https://github.com/jupyterlab/jupyter-ai): A generative AI extension for JupyterLab